jloOop/Numerical--SchrodingerEquation-and-BohmianTrajectories/paper-results-3D/ReadMe.md

 It includes, for various parameter choices:

 - **3D time evolution (GIFs)** of a spinor wave packet in a finite box,
-- **Propagation towards and interaction with an absorbing boundary condition** at the top (with and without spinor structure at the boundary),
+- **Propagation towards and interaction with an absorbing boundary condition** at the top (with and without spinor structure at the top boundary),
 - **Bohmian particle trajectories**, guided by the probability density and the spin-dependent Bohmian equation of motion.

 Together, these outputs provide a visual companion to the theoretical and numerical analysis presented in the paper.